Sharp $L \log L$ condition for supercritical Galton-Watson processes with countable types: Introduction and main results

 \section{Introduction and main results}

-The large-time behavior of Galton--Watson processes, both in the single-type and multi-type settings, has been thoroughly explored in various works \citep[\textit{e.g.}][]{harris_theory_1964,athreya_branching_1972}.
+The large-time behavior of Galton--Watson processes, both in the single-type and multi-type settings, has been thoroughly explored in various works~\citep[\textit{e.g.}][]{harris_theory_1964,athreya_branching_1972}.
 However, more general settings remain less investigated.
-The Galton--Watson process with countably many types arises naturally when studying discretized structured population, such as ageing processes or spatially structured populations \citep[\textit{e.g.}][]{bansaye_queueing_2018,andre_duchamps_directed_2025}.
+The Galton--Watson process with countably many types arises naturally when studying discretized structured population, such as aging processes or spatially structured populations (\textit{e.g.} \citealt{bansaye_queueing_2018,ligonniere_kesten_2024,braunsteins_pathwise_2019}).
 Notably, although some Kesten--Stigum limit theorems have been established for such processes, these results often assume additional conditions such as compactness of the mean reproduction operator or some kind of uniform control of the types.
-These assumptions fall short in most examples relevant to the study we made in \citetalias{andre_duchamps_directed_2025}, which motivated this work.
+These assumptions are natural to deal with general type spaces, but they may seem more artificial for countable type space.
+This was apparent when studying an age-structured branching process arising from a stochastic model of epidemics, which we present in the last part of the article (see Section~\ref{sec:applications}).
+We thus explored weak sufficient conditions to obtain a crucial result for this application: the general convergence of the type distribution of countable-type branching processes in probability stated in Theorem~\ref{thm:type_convergence}~(ii).
+Along the way, we found some improvements over the long-existing Kesten--Stigum theory in the supercritical countable-type case \citep{moy_extensions_1967,asmussen_strong_1976}, with assumptions that are minimal regarding the asymptotic behavior of the iterated mean reproduction matrix (\textit{i.e.} we only assume a Perron--Frobenius behavior).
+We also related our findings with the phenomenon of local extinction, which concerns a number of recent works \citep[\emph{e.g.}][]{braunsteins_pathwise_2019,ligonniere_kesten_2024}.
 To the best of our knowledge, no sharp Kesten--Stigum-like result had been provided yet for the objects we consider, namely the general supercritical countable-type recurrent Galton--Watson processes.
+Our aim is to provide one such result, using as our main ingredient the spinal construction adapted from the seminal work of \citet{lyons_pemantle_peres_1995}.
+This gives the theoretical results an intrinsic interest.

+This article is organized as follows.
+In the remainder of Section~\ref{sec:intro}, we introduce the model and notation and state our main results (Theorem~\ref{thm:ks_condition} and Theorem~\ref{thm:type_convergence}).
+Section~\ref{sec:examples} is devoted to a simple way of building examples of countable-type branching processes, allowing us to provide examples and counter-examples to some of our statements.
+In Section~\ref{sec:proof_ks_results} and~\ref{sec:proof_type_convergence} we present the proofs of the main results.
+Finally we exploit our results in Section~\ref{sec:applications} in the study of the local weak limit of a countable layering of configuration models as a general model of epidemics.